JS Pack/Unpack (eval)

 Free online JS pack/unpack tool, eval encoding and restore

-JS packing (also called eval-packing) converts JavaScript source code into an encoded string wrapped in an eval() call.
-This makes the code harder to read but does not provide real security.
+JS packing (also known as eval packing) converts JavaScript source code into an encoded string wrapped inside an eval() call.
+This makes the code harder to read but provides no real security.
 It is sometimes used to obfuscate JavaScript before deployment.

 How to Pack or Unpack JavaScript

-Paste your JavaScript code in the source area.
-Click Encode (Pack) to produce the eval-encoded version.
+Paste your JavaScript code into the source area.
+Click Encode (Pack) to generate the eval-encoded version.
 Click Decode (Unpack) to reverse the process and recover readable JavaScript.

 ▶Is JS packing the same as minification?

 No. Minification removes whitespace and shortens variable names but keeps the code as valid JavaScript.
-Packing encodes the code into a string that is decoded at runtime using eval().
+Packing encodes the code as a string, which is decoded at runtime using eval().

 Not really.
-Packed code can be unpacked by anyone using tools like this one.
-It may deter casual inspection but is not a substitute for real code protection.
+Packed code can be unpacked by anyone using a tool like this one.
+It may deter casual viewing, but it is no substitute for genuine code protection.

 ▶Does packed code run slower?